Arcadia (daughter of Arcadius)

-Arcadia (3 April 400 – 444) was the third daughter of the Roman emperor Arcadius (r.
+Arcadia (Greek: Άρκαδία; 3 April 400 – 444) was the third daughter of the Roman emperor Arcadius (r.
 383–408) and Aelia Eudoxia and a member of the Theodosian dynasty.

 Life

 Her next sibling was the male heir and future emperor Theodosius II (r.
 402–450).
 Following the example of her older sister Aelia Pulcheria she took a vow of virginity, but unlike her, she never married, devoting herself to religion.
 Arcadia died in 444.

 Constructions

 In Constantinople, she ordered the construction, near the Gate of Saturninus, of a monastery dedicated to Saint Andrew.
 The building, named also Rodophylion (Ροδοφύλιον) lay about 600 m. west of the gate.
 Heavily transformed, the church of the monastery is now the Koca Mustafa Pasha Mosque of Istanbul.
-Arcadia built two mansions and possibly a bath in Constantinople.
+Arcadia had two mansions, and possibly built a bath in Constantinople.